Goals of Care Designation Order

 Why is it important?

-It ensures that your health care team only does what you want and not the things that do you not want.
+It ensures that your health care team only does what you want.

-If you don’t have a goals of care designation order, the health care team will try all the treatments to keep you alive as long as possible.
-You may not like some of these treatments (such as shocking your heart to restart it) which may create other complications that will impact your quality of life.
+If you don’t have a GCD order, the health care team will try everything to keep you alive as long as possible.
+You may not like some of these treatments (such as shocking your heart to restart it), and some may create other complications that will impact your quality of life.

-Therefore, it is important to inform your doctor or nurse practitioner of your wishes so they can put them in your goals of care designation order.
+It is important to inform your doctor or nurse practitioner of your preferences so they can put them in your GCD order.

-Only your doctor of nurse practitioner can fill in this document.
+Your doctor or nurse practitioner will fill out this document for you after having a conversation with you about your preferences and medical problems.
 However, you do not have to wait until they bring up the subject.
-You can start the conversation yourself.
+Your personal directive can also help inform this process.

-There are multiple times when your goals of care designation order should be reviewed:
+There are multiple times when your GCD order should be reviewed:

 • If you change your mind or your health status changes